hedjour/med_to_csv/docs/config_file.rst

 #.
 Options:

    * remove_zero_ending : True or False to keep or remove Zeros at the end of arrays
-   * Cut : for cutting an output on a special character usually a dot into 2 columns.
+   * cut : for cutting an output on a special character usually a dot into 2 columns.
 The value must be a list of list of 4 elements :

      * key to cut
      * separator usually the dot character